nibsirahsieu/SalvaPdfJsBundle/README.md

 ### Step2: Configure the autoloader

-Add the following entries to your autoloader:
+Add the following entry to your autoloader:

 ``` php
 <?php